Anonymous living, can it be done?

 It is getting increasingly difficult to retain one’s privacy in today’s hyper-connected environment and maintain an anonymous living.

 Imagine entering a room full of people you don’t know.
 Maybe you’ve just arrived in a new town.
 You have no acquaintances, and you have no acquaintances.
-You have complete freedom to do anything you want, anonymous living.

 Where to begin

-Wrong.
-As soon as you enter that space, you’ll experience anonymity, a social phenomenon that grants you privacy and independence.
-However, it is all but extinct in 2022.
-It’s become one of our generation’s most pressing issues: “How should we ensure national security while also enhancing our lives through technology while protecting a fundamental right to privacy and anonymous living that feels as though it has been since the dawn of time?”
+It’s become one of our generation’s most pressing issues: “How should we ensure national security while enhancing our lives through technology while protecting a fundamental right to privacy and anonymous living that feels as though it has been since the dawn of time?”

-We’ve stopped caring thanks to the internet.
+We’ve stopped caring, thanks to the internet.

-Anonymity, which is Greek for “no name,” is a psychological phenomenon that is unique to humans: it is the idea that while we all have identities to give to the world, we can turn them off and work in complete obscurity under specific conditions.”
-To traverse the social world of family, friends, peers, and coworkers, we need a public self,” says John Suler, a psychologist at Rider University in New Jersey and author of The Psychology of Cyberspace.
+Anonymity, which is Greek for “no name,” is a psychological phenomenon unique to humans.
+It is the idea that while we all have identities to give to the world, we can turn them off and work in complete obscurity under specific conditions.

 Researchers from Carnegie Mellon University in Pennsylvania published a study in 2013 that involved in-depth interviews with dozens of internet users across four continents.